 Neuromuscular electrical stimulation (NMES) involves the use of a device that transmits an electrical impulse to the skin over selected muscle groups by way of electrodes.
 There are two categories of NMES.
-One type of NMES device is used to treat muscle atrophy and stimulates the muscle when the individual is at a resting state.
-The second type, is also known as functional neuromuscular stimulation (FNS) or functional electrical stimulation (FES), which is used to enhance functional activity (e.g., grasping utensils for feeding or ambulation) of neurologically impaired individuals.
+One type of device is used to treat muscle atrophy and stimulates the muscle when the individual is in a resting state.
+The second type, is also known as functional electrical stimulation (FES), which is used to enhance functional activity (e.g., grasping utensils for feeding or ambulation) of neurologically impaired individuals.

-One of the applications of FNS/FES is to provide individuals with a spinal cord injury with the ability to stand and walk.
-The device delivers a precise sequence of electrical pulses to trigger action potential at selected nerves at the quadriceps (for knee extension), common peroneal nerve (for hip flexion), and the paraspinals and gluteals (for trunk stability).
+An application of FES is to provide individuals with a spinal cord injury (SCI) with the ability to stand and walk.
+The FES device delivers a precise sequence of electrical pulses to trigger action potential at selected nerves at the quadriceps (for knee extension), common peroneal nerve (for hip flexion), and the paraspinals and gluteals (for trunk stability).
 The individual uses a walker or elbow support crutches for further support.
 The electrical impulses are controlled by a computer microchip attached to the individual’s belt that synchronizes and distributes the signals.
 Additionally, there is a finger controlled switch that permits activation of the stepping by the individual.
 The Parastep® Ambulation System (Therapeutic Alliances, Inc, Fairborn, OH) is the only device to receive approval by the FDA and is indicated to “enable appropriately selected skeletally mature spinal cord injured patients (C6-T12) to stand and attain limited ambulation and/or management of spinal cord injury.”